5 Myths & Facts: Male Sexual Well-Being

 Fact: Relationship issues can have an impact on sexual performance; however, most commonly there are underlying causes that result in sexual dysfunction.
 It is also prevalent in those without partners.

 Causative factors such as medications, medical conditions, psychological factors such as depression, anxiety, OCD, stress (such as from work, or family concerns), and vices such as drinking and smoking have to be taken into consideration.

 Fact: Since there are both physiological and psychological factors that contribute to ED, lifestyle modifications can help a great deal.
 This includes maintaining a healthy BMI, quitting smoking and binge drinking, and seeking out help for any mental health conditions.
-Not to mention, while Viagra may work for some, it may not be an effective treatment for everyone with ED.
+Not to mention, while penile supplements may work for some, it may not be an effective treatment for everyone with ED.

 Medically reviewed by Dr. Sandip Deshpande.